lioz12131415/LBExpandedCollectionView/README.md

 ```

 # Requirements #
-LBAnimate requires at least iOS 14 or above.
+LBExpandedCollectionView requires at least iOS 14 or above.